snapshot-labs/sx-starknet/README.md

 Usage
 -----
 The Starknet Hardhat plugin uses a docker container so make sure you have a running Docker daemon.
+More information about the plugin can be found [here](https://github.com/Shard-Labs/starknet-hardhat-plugin)

 ### Install python and yarn requirements: